zevweiss/libhotpatch/README.md

 `LD_PRELOAD=/path/to/libhotpatch.so`, but if your shell doesn't support this syntax, `env` is an easy alternative.
-You could of course just `export LD_PRELOAD=/path/to/libhotpatch.so`, but then it would be used on 'everything' that inherits that environment, which might not be what you want.
+You could of course just `export LD_PRELOAD=/path/to/libhotpatch.so`, but then it would be used on *everything* that inherits that environment, which might not be what you want.

 A few other environment variables also affect the behavior of